Ancient Humans Built Observatory in Desert 2,300 Years Ago That Tells Exact Date Using Sun—But How?

 The Casma River Valley is a fertile haven amid unforgiving climates.
 It winds from Peru’s lush coast through arid deserts and rugged mountains, a thin ribbon of green carved through a vast tundra.

 But although the Incas of Peru yoked the labor of slaves to till that bountiful valley, they did not build the solar observatory that stands there in ruins today.
-A crumbling complex called Chankillo, where said observatory rests, 250 miles north of Lima, preexists the reign of the Incan Empire by two millennia and was built by a more ancient people.
+A crumbling complex called Chankillo, where said observatory rests, 250 miles north of Lima, preexists the reign of the Incan Empire by over a millennia and was built by a more ancient people.

 The Casma culture constructed Chankillo near the coast in the Casma Valley between 300 and 200 B.C.
-Here the solar observatory still tracks the path of the sun at different times of year with precision, despite being 2,300-years-old.
+Here the solar observatory still tracks the path of the sun at different times of year with precision, despite being 2,300 years old.

 The still impressive stone structure is believed to have served as an ancient calendar.